 • Provide scientific and career advice to BSc Honours, Master and PhD students

 • Provide pastoral care to more than 10 personal tutees at UoA

-• Act as academic advisers/examiners for PhD students of other academic staff
+• Act as academic advisors/examiners for PhD students of other academic staff

 • Act as a mentor to post-doctoral staff in university’s mentoring scheme

-• Manage the webpage, Facebook and twitter accounts for the Aberdeen Spinal Injury Research Team (ASIRT)
+• Manage the social media accounts for the Aberdeen Spinal Injury Research Team (ASIRT)

 • Organise and participate in various fundraising activities on behalf of the ASIRT